 is the official CASA documentation.
 It explains the mechanics of how CASA works.
 CASA Docs contains a large number of chapter pages on the use of CASA, as well as detailed explanation of the numerous CASA tasks.
-In addition, CASA Docs now contains a CASA Memo Series for more in-depth information, as well as a Knowledgebase containing general tips.
+CASA Docs also contains a Known Issues page with known bugs, a CASA Memo Series for more in-depth information, and a Knowledgebase containing general tips.
 A new version of CASA Docs is released with every version of CASA.
+For CASA 6.2 and later, CASA Docs can be found here.
+For 6.1 and earlier, please see our archival CASA Docs.

-CASA Guides are step-by-step data reduction tutorials for the processing of VLA, ALMA, and VLBI data with CASA.
+CASA Guides are step-by-step data reduction tutorials for the processing of VLA, ALMA, VLBI, ATCA, and simulated data with CASA.
 In contrast to CASA Docs, which describe how CASA works, the CASA Guides contain calibration and imaging strategies that explain how CASA is best used for processing your data.
-The CASA Guides explain best-practices to get the most out of your data from the various telescopes, and also contain examples of how to simulate data in CASA.
+The CASA Guides are provided by the various telescope teams, and explain best-practices to get the most out of your data.

 CASA Guides can be found here.
 The tutorials in the CASA Guides are updated with most major CASA releases.